Pontcysyllte Aqueduct: Construction and maintenance

 Cast plates are laid transversely to form the bed of the canal trough.
 The trough is not fastened to the arches, but lugs are cast into the plates to fit over the rib arches to prevent movement.
 The aqueduct was left for six months with water inside to check that it was watertight.
 A feature of a canal aqueduct, in contrast with a road or railway viaduct, is that the vertical loading stresses are virtually constant.
 According to Archimedes' principle, the mass (weight) of a boat and its cargo on the bridge pushes an equal mass of water off the bridge.

 The towpath is mounted above the water, with the inner edge carried on cast-iron pillars in the trough.
-This arrangement allows the water displaced by the passage of a narrow boat to flow easily under the towpath and around the boat, enabling relatively free passage.
+This arrangement allows the water displaced by the passage of a narrowboat to flow easily under the towpath and around the boat, enabling relatively free passage.
+In 1831, the original wooden towpath was replaced with an iron structure cantilevered off the side of the trough but, contrary to some texts, the 12 ft wide trough, extending under the towpath to allow water displacement, remains as originally built.
 Pedestrians, and the horses once used for towing, are protected from falling from the aqueduct by railings on the outside edge of the towpath, but the holes in the top flange of the other side of the trough, capable of mounting railings, were never used.
 The trough sides rise only about 6 in above the water level, less than the depth of freeboard of an empty narrow boat, so the helmsman of the boat has no visual protection from the impression of being at the edge of an abyss.
 The trough of the Cosgrove aqueduct has a similar structure, although it rests on trestles rather than iron arches.
 It is also less impressively high.

 Every five years the ends of the aqueduct are closed and a plug in one of the highest spans is opened to drain the canal water into the River Dee below, to allow inspection and maintenance of the trough.

+The aqueduct was most recently closed for maintenance in mid 2024 and maintenance will be resuming in January 2025 with a further full closure of the aqueduct until mid-March.